 All builders and developers are required to prepare an Erosion and Sediment Control Plan showing how they will minimise soil erosion and trap sediment that may be eroded from the site during construction.

-Newcastle City Council has developed an information pack to assist you in developing the plan.
+City Of Newcastle has developed an information pack to assist you in developing the plan.

 Planning for erosion and sediment control (PDF)